SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-Z` to stop and send the running application to the background.
-Then at the command line, enter `kill %1` to stop the application.
+Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-C`.

 ## Setup environment specific configuration